20 Ways to Improve Your Electronic Keyboard Playing Skills

 1. Practice, Practice, and Practice

 Practice is not repeating the same song again and again till getting it right.
-Proper, beneficial practice is instead the identification of weaknesses followed by devoted efforts to address those weaknesses.
-This only happens when you are utterly unforgiving about your slip-ups.
+Proper, beneficial practice is instead the identification of weaknesses followed by specific efforts to address those weaknesses, which itself only happens when you are utterly unforgiving about your slip-ups.
 As a guideline, remember that it is far more important to get a stanza or phrase right, rather than to finish playing the entire song.
 You also should not rush to finish learning any song or technique.

 3. Do Not Over Practice